Sanjay Kumar (activist): Awards and fellowship

 Sanjay Kumar has received a scholarship for an emerging social entrepreneur from Leader Quest organization situated in London, UK (2007–08).
 He was also presented with a "True Legend Award" in 2016 by CNBC-TV 18.
 He has been a member in the Chief Electoral officer, GNCT of Delhi for Homeless people.
 Additionally, he also holds an award for an actively monitored and guided Night Shelter Volunteer's program (Delhi Urban Shelter Improvement Board) presented to him in 2015.
 Kumar was also awarded by UBM India Ltd. for the "Giving Back" NGO in 2013 at Mumbai, India.
+During the COVID-19 pandemic, he was honored with the Super Hero of Corona Warrior Award by the Delhi Police in 2020 and received an official commendation for his services from the Central District Magistrate Office of the Government of NCT of Delhi in 2021.
+His broader impact on social justice earned him the "Big Hero" title from Big FM 92.7 in 2019.
+Additionally, he has been recognized for his legislative contributions, notably as a member of the drafting committee for model legislation on the elimination of beggary.